Altinity/clickhouse-backup/ReadMe.md

    --config value, -c value                 Config 'FILE' name. (default: "/etc/clickhouse-backup/config.yml") [$CLICKHOUSE_BACKUP_CONFIG]
    --table value, --tables value, -t value  create and upload backup only matched with table name patterns, separated by comma, allow ? and * as wildcard
-   --partitions partition_id                create and upload backup only for selected partition names, separated by comma if PARTITION BY clause return numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause return hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause return tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depends on field types in your table, use single quote for String and Date/DateTime related types look to system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
+   --partitions partition_id                create and upload backup only for selected partition names, separated by comma if PARTITION BY clause returns numeric not-hashed values for partition_id field in system.parts table then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause returns hashed string values then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause returns tuple with multiple fields then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depend on field types in your table, use single quote for String and Date/DateTime related types look into system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
    --diff-from value                                 local backup name which used to upload current backup as incremental --diff-from-remote value                          remote backup name which used to upload current backup as incremental --schema, -s                                      Backup and upload metadata schema only